Nolan Jones Player Props: Rockies vs. Mets

 Mets Pitching Rankings (2022)

-- The pitching staff for the Mets had a collective 9.8 K/9 last season to pace the league.
+- The pitching staff for the Mets had a collective 9.8 K/9 last season, the first-best in MLB.

-- In his most recent time out on Sunday against the Cleveland Guardians, the right-hander tossed eight innings, allowing one earned run while surrendering three hits.
+- The right-hander's most recent time out was on Tuesday against the Chicago Cubs, when he tossed 3 2/3 innings, surrendering four earned runs while allowing six hits.

-- The 40-year-old has put up an ERA of 3.60, with 7.2 strikeouts per nine innings, in four games this season.
-Opponents have a .198 batting average against him.
+- The 27-year-old has amassed an ERA of 4.32, with 7.2 strikeouts per nine innings, in 10 games this season.
+Opponents have a .257 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.